 - The complexity and/or amount of data that’s reviewed and analyzed

-Currently, physicians only may use time only to choose an E/M Coding level if over 50% of a patient visit is spent coordinating care and/or counseling.
+Currently, physicians may use time only to choose an E/M Coding level if over 50% of a patient visit is spent coordinating care and/or counseling.
 However, this requirement will not apply in 2021.
 For 2021, physicians are permitted to count their total time on the counter date, even if that doesn’t include care coordination and counseling.
 This includes both non-face-to-face and face-to-face time a physician spends before, during, and after a patient visit on that day.
 This may include:

 - Educating and counseling patients, their caregivers, or their family members